AWSEC2 Connector installation

 EncryptValue.exe -v "abcdefg"

-Connector.config configuration
+Connector.config settings

-MAX_WAIT_TIME_FOR_STARTUPThe maximum time in minutes to wait for startup completion before terminating the requested action and returning an error condition.
-Default value is 10.
+| MAX_WAIT_TIME_FOR_STARTUP | The maximum time in minutes to wait for startup completion before terminating the requested action and returning an error.
+Default value is 10. |

-[USER]header : An identifier that is used to determine which security credentials should be used for the request.
-When a request is processed, the User ID value of the job definition is matched to a header entry to load the required credentials.
+| [USER] | Section header.
+Identifies which security credentials to use for a request.
+The User ID value in the job definition is matched to this header to load the required credentials. |

-CONNECTOR_USER_SECRET_KEYThe matching user secret key.
-The key must be encrypted using the EncryptValue tool.
+| CONNECTOR_USER_SECRET_KEY | The matching user secret key.
+Must be encrypted using EncryptValue. |

-TOKENAn application token that provides the necessary authentication to use the OpCon API.
+| TOKEN | An application token that authenticates requests to the OpCon API. |

 [CONNECTOR]